 Low-fat was high fashion two decades ago.
 Cutting carbs and pounding protein was big in the 2000s.
-Now, fat is making a serious comeback: The ketogenic diet—comprised of 80 to 90 percent fat—the pitch goes, is the secret to everything from losing more weight to adding 10 years to your life, increasing your productivity, and purging your body of cancer cells.
+Now, fat is making a serious comeback: The ketogenic diet—comprised of 80 to 90 percent fat—the pitch goes, is the secret to everything from losing more weight a to adding 10 years to your life, increasing your productivity, and purging your body of cancer cells.

 As of this writing, two of Amazon's top 10 nutrition books are ketogenic diet-focused.
 Google searches about the diet have grown nearly 20-fold over the last five years.
-Kim Kardashian, Lebron, Tim McGraw, and Gwyneth Paltrow have all gone keto.
+Kim K, Lebron, Tim McGraw, and Gwyneth Paltrow have all gone keto.

 But just as other "don't eat this" or "eat more of that" diets of the past didn't cure all, so goes the ketogenic diet.
 "It's one of these diets where so many people are talking about losing tons of weight, improving their health risks, beating cancer, and all these other lofty claims," says Stephan Guyenet, an obesity researcher and author of The Hungry Brain.
 "But all those big claims are far ahead of the current scientific evidence."